therealnicoroshi/modlist/README.md

 Scroll wheel = walk\run speed adjustment on the fly

 K (Hold) + Scroll Wheel = Zoom

+###  ❗ *DLAA or FSR 3.1 Settings in ENB* ❗

+Open ENB menu in game using Caps Lock + Enter.

+In the left pane under Anti-Alaising choose either DLAA or FSR 3.1

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗